"Hvad hedder det?

 Danish History

-Hundreds of years ago, Viking warriors sailed the seven seas to attack decent hardworking people for making the mistake to be born as foreigners.
+Hundreds of years ago, Viking warriors sailed the seven seas to attack decent, hard-working people as punishment for making the mistake to be born as foreigners.

 They raped our gold and stole our women.
 Which, as they found out, was the wrong way around.
-They sailed everywhere, we do not know exactly where to and neither did they at the time.
+They sailed everywhere, we do not really know exactly where to.
+And neither did they at the time.

-These days that excuse has watered down, as the water is fine, but you can still see Danes drinking beer from nine am onward, often even earlier.
+These days that excuse has lost little power, as the water is fine, but you can still see Danes drinking beer from nine AM onward, often even earlier.
 This should not surprise anyone.
-It used to be custom in factories to hand workers a beer or two during lunch break before they went back to work, gladly with heavy machinery.
+It used to be custom in factories to handworkers a beer or two during lunch break before they went back to work, gladly with heavy & dangerous machinery.
 If they lost a limp or two, that was just deserving the term ulykke (accident).
-Meaning they just had been unlucky.
+Lykke means luck, putting an u in front mean the opposite, they had been unlucky, could not be avoided anyway.

 Which leads us to Danes being the happiest people on the planet.
 Could there be a link to their alcohol consumption?
 My view is that they were asked in the evening, after snaps for breakfast, a few beers for lunch, snaps again for dinner, then wine and a few beers in the bar.
 Ask Danes at eight in the morning and the outcome would be very different.